Ben Roberts-Smith: Civil trial and judgment (2020–2023)

-In June 2024, Roberts-Smith attended Government House, Perth, to receive the King Charles III Coronation Medal from the governor of Western Australia, Chris Dawson, bestowed by King Charles III on all living Australian recipients of the Victoria Cross.
-Australian Prime Minister Anthony Albanese commented that the decision to include Roberts-Smith had been made by the Palace and not the Australian government, although they had previously indicated to the palace that they had "no objections" to the making of the awards.

-In September 2024 it was reported by The Sydney Morning Herald that Roberts-Smith had attended a recent Australian Defence Force gala dinner to celebrate the sixtieth anniversary of the Special Air Service Regiment and that some who had served in the special forces found this inappropriate.
-The same article said that the Office of the Special Investigator could soon bring criminal charges against Roberts-Smith, including further alleged war crimes and other criminal matters.

-Appeal
+Appeals (2023–2025)

-On 11 July 2023, Roberts-Smith filed an appeal against Justice Besanko's judgment to the Full Court of the Federal Court after being granted an extension.
+On 11 July 2023, Roberts-Smith filed an appeal against Justice Besanko's judgment to the Full Court of the Federal Court, after the court granted an extension to the standard deadline for lodging it.
 Nine Entertainment said it would oppose the appeal.
-The Federal Court ordered Roberts-Smith to pay almost $1 million in security for costs ahead of an appeal in October.
+In October, the Federal Court ordered Roberts-Smith to pay $910,000 security for costs, ahead of the appeal trial.
 Commencing on 5 February 2024, the Full Court heard Roberts-Smith's appeal over ten days.

+In June 2024, Roberts-Smith attended Government House, Perth, to receive the King Charles III Coronation Medal from the governor of Western Australia, Chris Dawson, bestowed by King Charles III on all living Australian recipients of the Victoria Cross.
+Australian Prime Minister Anthony Albanese commented that the decision to include Roberts-Smith had been made by Buckingham Palace and not the Australian government, although they had previously indicated to the palace that they had "no objections" to the making of the awards.

+In August 2024, former AFP commissioner Mick Keelty gave up his Order of Australia honour, six years after his 2018 disclosure to Roberts-Smith.

+The Sydney Morning Herald reported in September 2024 that Roberts-Smith had attended a recent Australian Defence Force gala dinner to celebrate the sixtieth anniversary of the SASR and that some who had served in the special forces found this inappropriate.
+The same article said that the Office of the Special Investigator could soon bring criminal charges against Roberts-Smith, including for war crimes and other criminal offences.

-Lawyers for Roberts-Smith filed an interlocutory application with the Federal Court on 27 March 2025, seeking to amend his appeal due to a secret recording of a conversation between Nick McKenzie and one of his sources.
+Lawyers for Roberts-Smith filed an interlocutory application with the Federal Court on 27 March 2025, seeking to amend his appeal after a secret recording emerged of Nick McKenzie appearing to say he had been briefed on Roberts-Smith's legal strategy by his ex-partner and her friend, which his lawyers argued may have affected the outcome of the trial.
 Roberts-Smith's lawyers sought "wide-ranging subpoenas" as part of the application to re-open the appeal, which Nine Entertainment's lawyers opposed, calling them a "fishing expedition".
 Justice Nye Perram denied the majority of Roberts-Smith's subpoenas, allowing only subpoenas for communications between Nick McKenzie's and Nine Entertainment's lawyers, and between Roberts-Smith and a friend of his ex-partner.

-In May 2025, the secret recording between McKenzie and a witness known as "Person 17", a former lover of Roberts-Smith, was admitted into evidence.
-McKenzie was recorded telling "Person 17" that Roberts-Smith's ex-partner and her friend had been "actively briefing us on his legal strategy in respect of you … we anticipated most of it.
+In May 2025, the secret recording between McKenzie and a witness known as Person 17, was admitted into evidence.
+McKenzie was recorded telling Person 17 that Roberts-Smith's ex-partner and her friend had been "actively briefing us on his legal strategy in respect of you ... we anticipated most of it.
 One or two things now we know", Roberts-Smith's lawyers told the court.
 In court, Roberts-Smith argued that his ex-partner had accessed his email account and passed on privileged communications to McKenzie.